jlab-hep/localdb-docs/docs/qcflow/register_module.md

 # Register a new module to DB

 We can register a new module using web page of LocalDB.
 It register a module to ITkPD and LocalDB.<br>
-If you don't have an account for the production DB.
-Please sign up following the link below.<br>

 Please go to the top page in LocalDB and follow the instruction below.
 ![Register_Module](../images/qc-flow/register_module.png)<br>